-Martina Horáková, Assistant Professor, specializes in and teaches Australian cultural studies, contemporary Indigenous literatures in Australia and North America and minority discourses.
+Martina Horáková is an Assistant Professor who specializes in and teaches Australian cultural studies, contemporary Indigenous literatures in Australia and North America, minority discourses, and theories of feminism and settler colonialism.
 She obtained her Ph.D. in comparative literature from Masaryk University in Brno, Czech Republic.
-Her dissertation “Claiming Voice, Writing Difference: A Comparative Analysis of Indigenous Women’s Life Writing in Australia and North America” examined both structural parallels and transgressions in contemporary thematic and narrative conventions in the selected subgenre, and won the Czech-American Award for Talented Students in 2008.
-Her research interests include contemporary women’s life writing and travel writing, effects and ethics of cross-cultural narratives, narratives of belonging in settler colonies, and feminist and postcolonial theories.
+Her dissertation, which won the Czech-American Award for Talented Students in 2008, was published as Inscribing Difference and Resistance: Indigenous Women’s Personal Non-fiction and Life Writing in Australia and North America (MUNI Press, 2017).
+It examines the ways in which Indigenous women’s nonfiction published in the 1990s contributed to theoretical articulations of Indigenous feminism and to a historiographic counter-discourse which significantly intervened in the dominant narratives of nation-building in settler colonies.
 Her research was supported by a number of grants and fellowships, including the Endeavour Post-doctoral Research Award at the University of Sydney (2011) and the University of New South Wales (2006), and the Group of Eight European Post-doctoral Fellowship at the University of Queensland in Brisbane (2008).
-She co-authored Alternatives in Biography with Stephen Hardy, Michael M. Kaylor and Kateřina Prajznerová (MUNI Press, 20111) and published articles and chapters in the following books and journals: Handbook of Autobiography/Autofiction (De Gruyter, 2017), European History of English Studies: Gender (Peter Lang, 2015), A Companion to Aboriginal Literature (Camden House, 2013), Contemporary Canadian Literature in English: European Perspectives (Al. I. Cuza Press, 2012), Postcolonial Issues in Australian Literature (Cambria Press, 2010); Zeitschrift für Australienstudien (2015), JEASA (2013), Antipodes (2013), Central European Journal of Canadian Studies (2008), Brno Studies in English (2011, 2010, 2007).
-She is currently the general editor of JEASA (Journal of the European Association for the Studies of Australia) and served as Erasmus mobility coordinator from 2009 to 2016.
+She co-authored Alternatives in Biography with Stephen Hardy, Michael M. Kaylor and Kateřina Prajznerová (MUNI Press, 20111) and published articles and chapters in the following books and journals: Life Writing journal (2020), Handbook of Autobiography/Autofiction (De Gruyter, 2017), European History of English Studies: Gender (Peter Lang, 2015), A Companion to Aboriginal Literature (Camden House, 2013), Contemporary Canadian Literature in English: European Perspectives (Al. I. Cuza Press, 2012), Postcolonial Issues in Australian Literature (Cambria Press, 2010); Zeitschrift für Australienstudien (2015), JEASA (2013), Antipodes journal (2013), Central European Journal of Canadian Studies (2008), Brno Studies in English (2011, 2010, 2007).
+She is currently working on a book project related to Australian memoirs of settler belonging, which was supported by The Czech Science Foundation (GAČR).
+She is also the general editor of JEASA (Journal of the European Association for the Studies of Australia) and served as Erasmus mobility coordinator from 2009 to 2016.

 Filip Krajník is an Assistant Professor in the field of British Literature.
 His interests include William Shakespeare, Elizabethan theatre, late mediaeval English literature, literary representations and the intellectual history of sleeping and dreaming, the work of the American SF author Philip K. Dick, and literary translation.
 Filip graduated from Masaryk University in Brno, Czech Republic, with a Bachelor’s degree in English and Czech Language and Literature, then gained his Master’s degree in English and Czech Philology at Palacký University in Olomouc, Czech Republic, and a PhD in English Literature at Durham University, United Kingdom.
 The title of his doctoral thesis was “In the Shadow of Night: Sleeping and Dreaming and Their Technical Rôles in Shakespearian Drama”.
 Currently, he teaches courses on English Renaissance literature and mediaeval dream-visions.
 Filip is also a translator of several short-stories and novels from English, including Matthew Nicholls’s A Fistful of Cherries (as Tajemství modrých třešní) and Philip K. Dick’s The Divine Invasion (as Božská invaze), Deus Irae, and The Penultimate Truth (as Předposlední pravda).
 His translation of Geoffrey Chaucer’s dream-vision The Parliament of Fowls into Czech, including his introduction and notes, was published in 2014.